ashimroyrupok/ashimroyrupok/README.md

 project name:  ***JOb Hunter***

 **live link** : https://job-hunter-b5910.firebaseapp.com
-- User can signin and sign out in this website.
+- Users can sign in and sign out on this website.
-- User can see there bid request.
+- Users can see their bid requests.
-- This website has dark light mood theme.
+- This website has a dark light mood theme.
-- Job post owner can update and delete there post.
+- Job post owners can update and delete their posts.
-- Only loged user can see details about job.
+- Only logged users can see details about the job.

 Technologies :